Vinivaf/OneFunction/README.md

 3. **Hash Generation:** Once the user submits the input, the tool computes the MD5 hash of the input string using UTF-8 encoding.

-4. **Base64 Representation:** The resulting MD5 hash is converted into its Base64 representation.
+4. **Representation:** The resulting MD5 hash is converted into its Base64 and Base85 (Additional Z85) representations.

 5. **Display:** The Base64-encoded MD5 hash is displayed on the console as the output.